datagovuk/guidance/api.md

 ### Searching

+Search on the API is very similar to the [data.gov.uk search page](https://data.gov.uk/data/search).
+Guidance for [Finding Data](finding_data.html) also applies to this API.

 The parameters to package_search are passed through to SOLR, so consult the SOLR docs for more info.

 **Free text** - the `q` parameter works like the [data.gov.uk search box](http://data.gov.uk/data/search) and looks for the specified works in title, description etc..
 By default, the best matches are returned first.
 It uses stemming, so 'fish' also returns results containing 'fishes', 'fishing' etc.